Environment

 Create zero-waste communities

 Achieving zero waste is crucial to building sustainable and resilient communities.
 Poor waste management negatively affects the health of both local populations and our planet.
 Areas like North Minneapolis and the Phillips neighborhood are disproportionately affected by air pollution.
-I introduced the Zero Waste Act, which will:
+We must continue to advance legislation like my Zero Waste Act, parts of which were signed into law, in order to:

 • Invest in solutions that address the waste epidemic plaguing our country